Tuition and Fees

 Student Insurance

-Insurance coverage is available to students through Central Piedmont on the Student Insurance webpage.
+Insurance information is available on the Student Insurance webpage.

-Student Accident Insurance is required for specific classes and is billed at the time of registration.
+• Student Accident Insurance is required for specific classes and is billed at the time of registration.
 The plan insures students against loss resulting from accidental bodily injury sustained while participating in or attending specific classes.
-For detailed, current coverage information, visit the Student Insurance webpage.
-For more information, contact the Office of Enterprise Risk Management at 704.330.6684.
+For more information, visit the student insurance webpage or contact the Office of Enterprise Risk Management at 704.330.6684

-The plan is available to students enrolled for six or more credit hours.
-The group plan offers several benefit options, depending on the needs of the student.
+• The voluntary student health plan offers several benefit options, depending on the needs of the student.
 Premiums vary per term or year, depending on the selected coverage and payment schedule.
-Spouses and unmarried children may be covered for an additional fee.
-Plans are a direct relationship between the student and the insurance provider.
-Qualified students may contact the insurance provider directly through the website above.
+Plans are a direct relationship between the student and the insurance provider and are not endorsed by or affiliated with Central Piedmont Community College, the State Board of Community Colleges, or the North Carolina Community College System Office.
+Qualified students may contact the insurance provider through the student insurance webpage.
+The plan provider is responsible for enrollment, eligibility verification, and premium collection for the plan.